JacobStephens2/JacobStephens2/README.md

 - 🔭 I’m currently working on pursuing my goal of creating in the mediums I read
 - 🌱 I’m currently learning C++ and developing a Windows command line video game
 - 👯 I’m looking to collaborate on video game development
-- 🤔 I’m looking for help with running Angular projects locally which use API-authentication
+- 🤔 I’m looking for help with running API authenticated Angular projects locally
 - 💬 Ask me about board games
 - 📫 How to reach me: stewardgoods.com
 - 😄 Pronouns: He/Him/They/Them